Is that first cup of coffee your favorite part of the morning?

 Breville’s Barista Express features an integrated conical burr grinder, which produces a full-bodied espresso flavor.
 The bean hopper can hold up to half a pound of beans, meaning you won’t have to refill it every time you want a fresh, new cup.

 There’s very little wait time thanks to the instant hot feature on this coffee machine, and there’s also a temperature control so you can make your coffee water extra hot.

 - Capable of making six different types of coffee (americano, cappuccino, espresso, latte, macchiato, and ristretto)

 - “Clean me” light flashes when it’s time to clean the machine

 - Water filters are expensive

 The Barista Express is a well-made, beautiful coffee machine.
 It’s a good choice if you like a variety of different coffee drinks and don’t have the counter space for a more massive machine.
-But you’ll have to wash this one by hand, which is a significant point against it.
+But you’ll have to wash this coffee machine with water by hand, which is a significant point against it.

 Do you hate drinking hot coffee in the summer?
 While research shows drinking something hot actually cools you down, you might want to look at the DeLonghi Dinamica.
 You can satisfy your coffee craving and cool off at the same time with the Dinamica’s “Over Ice” setting.

-This compact powerhouse produces smooth shots thanks to its 15 bar pump system, and it uses a steam wand — also called a Pannarello wand — for rich, creamy froth.
+This compact powerhouse coffee machine produces smooth shots thanks to its 15-bar pump system, and it uses a steam wand — also called a Pannarello wand — for the best rich and creamy milk froth.